WebOfTrust/WOT-terms/docs/howto/create-terms-link-table.md

 Do this simultaneously.

-### Use these functions in Excel to create the URL time format:
+### Use these functions in Excel to create the URL time format

 Mind you `F2` is the cell that contains the time in Youtube time format: `0:00:00.000`